 The vibe here is upmarket and sophisticated, but one of understated luxury.
 It’s the perfect spot for a quiet conversation or to get some work done.
 Nothing about this place- from the interiors and food to the noise level is loud, jarring, or gimmicky, and that perhaps lies at the heart of its appeal.

-Good for: Quiet conversation/ Breakfast, lunch, or dinner
+Quiet conversation/ Breakfast, lunch, or dinner

 This café has three branches around Dubai, including a super popular one in Jumeirah.
 So if you’re going on a weekend, say a Friday or Saturday, be prepared to wait for a table.
 This spot is bright and colorful and super lively – perhaps, from the buzz of conversations from closely packed tables.
 But, the service is friendly, the menu is extensive, and the food is delicious.